secretgraph/secretgraph/README.md

 ## Limited API

 This API contains only basic information and no informations like ids.
-It is a fallback API in case a cluster is not allowed to be read by tokens.
+It is a fallback API in case a cluster is not allowed to be read.
 The contents are limited to PublicKey types

 ## Action updates